 The Aged Receivables Report lets you know how much money is due to you and who owes it.
 The Aged Payables Report tells you how much you owe your vendors.

 The Aged Receivables report can give you a picture of the income you can expect, and overdue amounts where it may be time to send a reminder.
 The Aged Payables report provides you with a breakdown of your bills, who they are owed to, and if any are overdue.

-In the Account Balances report, you’ll find the balances in each of your accounts, in one place.
+In the Account Balances report, you’ll find the balances of each of your accounts, in one place.
 You'll be able to view a breakdown of the ending balance for each account, as well as the debits, credits, and net movement that occurred between the end date of the report and the account’s starting balance.
 Net Movement refers to the increase in an account’s balance minus the decrease.

-The Trial Balance report provides a similar breakdown of the balances of your accounts with one key difference: the balances that you’ll see in the Account Balances report are determined by the date range that is set when generating the report, while the balances in Trial Balance report are determined by the end date of the report that you set, and the starting balance in the account.
+The Trial Balance report provides a similar breakdown of the balances of your accounts with one key difference; the balances that you’ll see in the Account Balances report are determined by the date range that is set when generating the report, while the balances in Trial Balance report are determined by the end date of the report that you set, and the starting balance in the account.
 At the bottom of this report, you will see the total debits and credits for all accounts.
 The total debits will always match the total credits.

 The Account Transactions Report offers a detailed view of all transactions by account, with the option to filter for a single account.
 You can also filter by contact on this report to view all transactions for a specific vendor or customer.

 You can generate the report based on the accounting reporting method that you prefer.
 You can choose between accrual (paid and unpaid), cash basis (paid), or cash only, by switching the report type at the top of the page.